By Hattie Ditton, Revive UK, Manchester

 “Even when ladies begin work, or move on, they still come back to share their news when they get their status, or have babies”.

-Another beneficiary, Mahtab, explained, ”if I didn’t used to be able to do something I would be shy to speak out but Maureen has taught me that you can learn new skills, no matter what your age”.
+Another member, Mahtab, explained, ”If I didn’t used to be able to do something I would be shy to speak out but Maureen has taught me that you can learn new skills, no matter what your age”.

 We have a big focus on giving women a voice and enabling them to develop their own skills.
 It’s about taking back control for the women, and being able to reclaim ownership of their future.